Kertajati International Airport: Criticism

 During the soft opening, the airport suffered from mismanagement owing to lack of passengers utilizing the airport.
 Vice President Jusuf Kalla also criticized the local authorities for not doing proper research when developing the airport.
 Similarly, the Indonesian Ombudsman criticized failures and lack of effort by the airport company, BIJB in consulting airlines when developing the airport.
 Poor occupancy caused Indonesia's national airline Garuda Indonesia to eventually pull out of the airport in September 2019.

 On 1 July 2019, all domestic flights from Husein Sastranegara Airport (located within the city of Bandung) were diverted to Kertajati Airport.
 Many passengers and airlines complained that the airport was too far from the city of Bandung that it served.
 The diversion of all domestic flights from Husein to Kertajati was also criticized as being too soon.
 Prior to the completion of the Cisumdawu Toll Road, access to the airport to and from Bandung was inconvenient and poor.
 These factors caused domestic visitors from outside of Java to shun Bandung, resulting in a decline of hotel and restaurant revenue in the city.

 Many domestic flights to Kertajati were returned to Husein on 20 August 2020.
-All domestic operation ceased in 2 June 2025.
+All domestic operation ceased on 2 June 2025.